invopop/gobl.docs/quick-start/invoices.md

 - Everything has been embedded inside a GOBL Envelope, with a head and signature.
 - Each invoice line has been updated with a `sum` and `total`, where the total is the sum with discounts applied.
+- Tax rates valid for the `issue_date` have been added automatically.
 - A `totals` property has been added to the invoice, and details all the taxes that were applied to the calculations made from the lines.

 ## Test PDF